ilg-physics-ucsb/physics6-manual/6AL/MathLab2/MathLab2.md

 :::Exercise

-Here is a table that a student collected by monitoring a inch worm as it traveled around a table.
-The student measured the position the of the inch worm at a given time.
+Here is a table that a student collected by monitoring an inch worm as it traveled around a table.
+The student measured the position of the inch worm at a given time.
 Here is the data.